How to Deal with Winter Skin: a Dermatologist’s Guide

 Take a Daily Dose of Absolute Collagen

 Continue to take your Absolute Collagen regularly, as you will really need it over the winter.
 It is scientifically shown that collagen supplements can make your skin more soft and supple.
 Collagen does many things; it provides the "scaffolding" and support structure of your skin, and integrates other vital components, helps to "lock in" and retain the moisture in your skin, and also helps prevent lines and wrinkles.
-It also benefits joints, hair and nails, and, as both hair and nails tend to get quite dry and brittle over the winter, this will be a great help.
-It can also help with optimal gut function and contribute to your overall immunity.
+It also benefits hair and nails, and, as both tend to get quite dry and brittle over the winter, this will be a great help.

 Vitamin C is both a powerful antioxidant and also a required component for collagen synthesis, which is why Absolute Collagen contains Vitamin C. Plus, you should avoid sugar as much as possible as sugar is damaging to collagen.
 In terms of other supplements you might want to take, zinc and selenium are also good supplements for your skin, hair and nails.